Did you know the full breakdown of your KS2 SATs results is available every year?

 Analysis of every Cohort

-We break the results down into your various cohorts – gender, disadvantaged, SEN, EAL and prior attainment allowing you to focus in on the areas in need.
+We break the results down into your various cohorts – gender, disadvantaged, SEN, EAL and more.
+Focus on different cohorts across your school to find areas where you can make changes that could make a substantial difference.

 Individual Pupil Profiles